-After breakfast at the hotel, dive into the sights sounds and aromas of Hanoi.
+After breakfast, dive into the sights, sounds, and aromas of Hanoi.
 Start with Ho Chi Minh Complex including his Mausoleum (Ho Chi Minh Mausoleum is closed all afternoon, every Monday & Friday, and from late September until December), the Presidential Palace, the historic Stilt house, and the One Pillar Pagoda.

-Continuing on our journey through Hanoi, we will drive to Tran Quoc Pagoda (which means “Stabilizing the Nation”), the oldest pagoda constructed in the sixth century in the Westlake and also a famous attraction for pilgrims.
+Continuing on your journey through Hanoi, you head to Tran Quoc Pagoda (which means “Stabilizing the Nation”), the oldest pagoda constructed in the sixth century in the Westlake and also a famous attraction for pilgrims.

-From there, we’ll head to the Temple of Literature.
+From there, you will proceed to the Temple of Literature.
 Originally built in honor of Confucius by Emperor Ly Thanh Tong in 1070, a university was added to the grounds six years later.
 The university provided education to the royal family and children of the aristocracy or “mandarins”.

 Overnight in Hanoi

-We’ll start our walking tour of Hanoi’s largest covered market, Dong Xuan.
-Along the perimeter of the market, dozens of street hawkers sell a staggering variety of products, from live seafood to exotic fruits and spices.
-Your expert English-speaking local guide will give you an insight into the intricacies and traditions of Vietnamese food culture including details on ingredients and the history of popular northern dishes.
+Start your walking tour of Hanoi’s largest covered market, Dong Xuan.
+Along the perimeter of the market, dozens of street hawkers sell a staggering variety of produce from live seafood to exotic fruits and spices.
+Your expert English-speaking local guide will give you an insight into the intricacies and traditions of Vietnamese food culture including details on ingredients and historical backgrounds of popular northern dishes.

-Our next stop will be a food stall for you to try our Bread, a little food stall with a few typical tiny Vietnamese chairs on the sidewalk where we enjoy the delicious fresh baguettes while observing the neighborhood.
+Your next stop will be a food stall for you to try our Bread, a little food stall with a few typical tiny Vietnamese chairs on the sidewalk where we enjoy the delicious and fresh baguettes while observing the neighborhood.

-Next one is another famous dish – Bun Cha.
-Bun Cha consists of vermicelli, herbs and grilled pork.
-At this secretly hidden café, we will watch a demonstration and then try some egg coffee, a scrumptious local delicacy.
+The next one will be another famous dish – Bun Cha.
+Bun Cha consisting of vermicelli, herbs and grilled pork.
+At this Hanoi’s best-kept secrets, a hidden café we will watch the demonstration and then try some egg coffee, a scrumptious local delicacy.

-Continue to other food stalls near Hoan Kiem lake, where we can try some dishes such as Che “Vietnamese style pudding” and Nom “papaya salad with beef”.
+Continue to other food stalls near Hoan Kiem lake where we try some dishes such as Che “Vietnamese style pudding” and Nom “papaya salad with beef”.

-It’s the time for dessert as we’ll venture down a small alley and try the local tradition of fresh fruit served in a cup and smothered with crushed iced – this specialty is one not to be missed!
+It’s then time for dessert as you will venture down a small alley to join in the local tradition of feasting on fresh fruit served in a cup and smothered with crushed iced – this specialty is one not to be missed!

 Price: Upon request